 Want a more international taste?
 You can find sushi, Indian, Greek, Afghan and countless other national dishes in restaurants around town.

-From Aqua to Zapata's, there's something for every taste, and every craving.
+From the Afghan Restaurant to Zapata's, there's something for every taste, and every craving.
 And while delivery is great when you're cramming for your next exam, you'll appreciate the comfort that comes with sitting down and discovering a new culinary treat on a brand new menu.

 For a large (but still not complete) listing of places to eat, check the City of St. John's website.